Regulation for business energy brokers can’t come soon enough

 All of this amounts to an energy broker industry that almost seems structured to harm British businesses and often rewards behaviour that wouldn’t be acceptable in other industries.

-Of course, businesses aren’t the only organisations affected.
+This affects other businesses, too.
 The public sector, including NHS hospitals and schools, can all fall victim to these broker tricks.
 Charities can also be exposed to some of the worst broker excesses.

 The ‘Micro and Small Business Engagement in Energy Markets’ paper (prepared for Ofgem by BMG Research Ltd) states that only 18% of businesses describe their experience with brokers as ‘positive’, yet nearly 50% of all businesses use them.
 There is a need for a fair and effective market.